MatyasZsombor/raytracer_rust/README.md

 To get started, either **clone the repository** or **download the release** for your platform.

 ### Basic Commands
+#### The final image will be written to final_image.ppm.
+Note: Some scenes can take 2-3 Minutes to render.
 #### Run without Disk Sampling:
 ```bash
 cargo run --release <scene-number>